shwsun/haas/docs/rest_api.md

 * 409 if:
     * The network is connected to a node or headnode.
     * There are pending actions involving the network.

+### list_networks

+`GET /networks`

+List all networks

+The result contains a JSON dictionary of dictionaries.
+The first-level dictionary has keys equal to the names of the networks, with values being another dictionary containing the keys `driver_id` and `projects`.

+Response body (on success):

+	 {
+		"netA": {"driver_id": "101", "projects": ["qproj-01", qproj-02"]},
+		"netB": {"driver_id": "102", "projects": None
+	 }

 ### show_network